Daled – Fourth Year – Tuesday (Reisberg)

 - Shana tova!

-- All the classes joined together for t’filah led by Rabbi Prass.
+- All classes joined together for t’filah led by Rabbi Prass.

 - This afternoon we took the alef-bet quiz.
 This is the same assessment students took in Bet and Gimel Hebrew – it’s a review of the names of the Hebrew letters and the sounds the vowels make.
 We will retake this a few more times during the year.
 The goal of the quiz is to keep this information fresh and see incremental improvements each time.
 As of this year/grade, we expect the students to have mastered the letters/vowels